Ed Schenkenberg van Mierop, HERE Executive Director

 Karin Wendt, HERE Researcher

-Karin is an experienced researcher in public international law, with a focus on international organisation theory, and her expertise pertains in particular to the functioning of the international multi-level regulatory setting.
-Karin also has significant knowledge of research methodologies, having previously worked as a research associate at the Swiss Graduate School of Public Administration for six years.
-She has also held policy-related positions at the Global Fund and CSS-R in Geneva, and at Avocats Sans Frontières in Brussels.
+Karin has specialised in institutional law and international organisation theory, and her expertise pertains in particular to the functioning of the international multi-level regulatory setting.
+Karin also has significant knowledge of research methodologies, having previously worked as a research associate at the Swiss Graduate School of Public Administration for many years.
+Prior to that, she worked with the Global Fund to fight AIDS, TB and Malaria.
 Karin holds a Licence in International Relations and a Master’s degree in International Law from the Graduate Institute of International and Development Studies in Geneva, and is currently finalising a PhD in Public Administration at the University of Lausanne.

 Fekadu worked in the education sector of Ethiopia for 10 years, as a Teacher at secondary school, college and university during 6 years as well as for the Addis Ababa City Education Bureau during 4 years.
 In these experiences, he notably conducted evaluations of projects implemented under international cooperation programmes and acted as focal point of General Education Quality Improvement Programme.
 He also published various articles on international journals and commentaries on social policy issues, where he explored the relationships between international humanitarian activities and local factors.
 Fekadu holds a Bachelor of Education in Geography, a Master in Regional and Local Development Studies and a Diploma in Federalism and Conflict Resolution.